Aboriginal cultural heritage in NSW: Questions

 Section 52(4) of the Aboriginal Land Rights Act (ALR Act) provides that the functions of Local Aboriginal Land Councils (LALCs) include to 'take action to protect the culture and heritage of Aboriginal persons in the Council's area, subject to any other law'.

-For example, the draft Bill builds on the administrative structures established by the ALR Act to support the proposed decision-making arrangements under the ACH legislation.
+For example, the draft Aboriginal Cultural Heritage Bill 2018 builds on the administrative structures established by the ALR Act to support the proposed decision-making arrangements under the ACH legislation.
 Under the new proposals, LALCs will be able to operate as coordination and support bodies to local consultation panels.
 It will be up to individual LALCs to decide if they want to take on these functions.
 If they do, they will need to meet certain criteria and be authorised by the ACH Authority.
 There will be resourcing to build capacity within LALCs so that they can meet these criteria, and to enable them to perform the additional functions that would be required of them under the legislation.

 Can other organisations be local coordination and support bodies?